 Worming: It is very important to treat puppies and kittens for roundworms since they can acquire these from their mothers early in life.
-As they grow up, they are susceptible to infection with both roundworms and tapeworms and will require regular worming reatment.
-Additionally, lungworm is a problem for many of treatment.
+As they grow up, they are susceptible to infection with both roundworms and tapeworms and will require regular worming treatment.
 Additionally, lungworm is a problem for many dogs (see overleaf).

 Fleas: Most puppies and kittens will arrive with a fair number of fleas, so it is a good idea for us to give them a check over on arrival!
-Spot-on treatments are ideal for treating your pets, whilst household sprays are great for treating your home.
+Spot-on or tablet treatments are ideal for treating your pets, whilst household sprays are great for treating your home.